AnryYang/anryyang.github.io/_pages/about.md

 - Doctor of Philosophy, Nanyang Technological University, 2016-2020
 - Bachelor of Engineering, Beijing University of Posts and Telecommunications, 2011-2015

-Thesis
+Doctoral Thesis
 ======
-[Efficient and Scalable Techniques for PageRank-based Graph Analytics](https://hdl.handle.net/10356/145185), Renchi Yang, Doctoral thesis, Digital Repository of NTU
+[Efficient and Scalable Techniques for PageRank-based Graph Analytics](https://hdl.handle.net/10356/145185), Renchi Yang, Digital Repository of NTU